MERCorg/mCRL2-sys/README.md

 interface is generally unpleasant to work with so the crate `mcrl2` has Rust wrappers around the resulting functionality.

+## Features

+  - `cpptrace` — provides stack traces on exceptions and assertions in the mCRL2 code, see [Stack traces](#stack-traces) below.
+Requires `cmake` to be found on `PATH` to build the necessary components.
+  - `jittyc` — compiles the `jittyc` rewriter of mCRL2, which generates C++ code for the rewrite rules at run time and compiles it with the compiler found at run time.
+Enables `mcrl2_create_rewriter_jittyc`, which is not declared otherwise.

+## Native library

+This crate declares `links = "mcrl2"`, so at most one version of it can occur in a dependency graph and it owns the linking of the (statically built) mCRL2 sources.
+The build script emits no `cargo::metadata=` keys, so there are no `DEP_MCRL2_*` variables for downstream build scripts to read; everything needed to use the toolset is exposed through the `cxx` bridges in `src/`.

 ## Stack traces

 The `cpptrace` feature can be enabled to provide stack traces on exceptions and